jsherman212/xnuspy/README.md

 - `ENOMEM` if:
   - `kalloc_canblock` or `kalloc_external` returned `NULL`.
 - `ENOSPC` if:
-  - There are no free `xnuspy_tramp` structs or reflector pages.
-These data structures are internal to xnuspy.
-This should never happen unless you are hooking hundreds of kernel functions at the same time.
+  - There are no free `xnuspy_tramp` structs, a data structure internal to xnuspy.
+This shouldn't happen unless you're hooking hundreds of kernel functions at the same time.
+If you need more function hooks, check out the section about limits under "Important Information".
 - `EFAULT` if:
   - `current_map()->hdr.vme_start` is not a pointer to the calling processes' Mach-O header.